TysonStanley/tidyfast/README.md

 ## Examples

-The nesting and unnesting functions were shown in a [previous preprint](https://psyarxiv.com/u8ekc/) while the other functions are new.
-Herein, I show some simple applications.
+The initial versions of the nesting and unnesting functions were shown in a [preprint](https://psyarxiv.com/u8ekc/).
+Herein is shown some simple applications and the functions’ speed/efficiency.

 ### Nesting and Unnesting